xyrotech/orin/docs/index.md

 LibraryMetadataEnhancer/0.3 +http://example.com/lime
 MyDiscogsClient/1.0 +http://mydiscogsclient.org
 ```
 > Note: Please don’t just copy one of those!
-Make it unique so we can let you know if your application starts to misbehave – the alternative is that discogs just silently blocks it.
+Make it unique so discogs can let you know if your application starts to misbehave – the alternative is that discogs just silently blocks it.

 <br/>